tlarrieu/tlarrieu.github.io/source/_posts/2014-01-18-the-proper-tools-to-get-things-done.markdown

 Those are the three most basics on which others are built. *Normal* mode is the mode where you can explore and apply transformation (we'll come to that in a minute) to you're file through keyboard shortcuts (single-key or multi-key). *Insert* mode is your average text editor mode, where you boringly write text down. *Command* mode is the mode where you can unleash the full power of Vim and use some built-in (or plugged-in) functions.

-There is one single statement the sums up best what Vim is all about : the thing you do the most while developing softwares is **editing code**, not **writing** new one.
+There is one single statement that sums up best what Vim is all about : the thing you do the most while developing softwares is **editing code**, not **writing** new one.
 Why not use an editor that focuses on the first aspect?

 I could spend a lifetime (almost literally) speaking about Vim.
-What made me realize what was the true power of Vim though, is the concept of *text objects*.
+What made me realize what the true power of Vim was though, is the concept of *text objects*.
 Text objects are  groups of characters that have a semantic connection.
 For instance, a letter is a text object.
 A word is a text object too.
 A sentence is a text object as well.
 A paragraph is a text object.
 A...
 Well, you get the idea.
 The purpose of those text objects is for you to apply transformations on it : basically you can delete , replace or copy a text object.
 In fact, anything you can think of when it comes to editing text, you can do it quicker, better and in a more logical (yes, logical, you read correctly) way than with your average text editor.